What is Polycystic Ovarian Syndrome (PCOS)?

 So what exactly is Polycystic Ovarian Syndrome – or, as it’s most often referred to as – PCOS?

-Most women are born with two ovaries, with each one on either side of the womb (or uterus).
 The ovaries are glands that normally measure 2.5-5 cm long, 1.5-3 cm wide, and 0.6-1.5 cm thick; roughly the size of a large marble.
 Their main job is to make and release eggs for fertilization and to generate estrogen and progesterone; hormones that ensure healthy development during puberty and to assist fertility.

 The ovaries can become enlarged for many reasons that are often harmless, such as during your menstrual cycle.
 Every month, an ovary will develop a slight swell as it forms an ovum (egg).
 The ovum forms within something called a follicle (a small cyst).
 The ovary will actually grow several tiny follicles in preparation for ovulation, but only one of these will fully develop an ovum to be released into the fallopian tube.
 According to the Fertility Family website: